Updated April 24, 2023

-- It should be done if you really think you are not smart at all.
-If you think this way, creating a mind-map will bust the myth if you think this way.
+- It should be done if you think you are not smart at all.
+Creating a mind map will bust the myth if you think this way.
 The truth is you already know enough.
 The information and knowledge in your mind are so unstructured that you feel you know very little.
 Mind-map will help you structure it.

-- If you want to know how much you really know, you need to spend at least 30-50 hours on one mind-map.
-If you can make time, it’s a worthy pursuit to realize that you’re already smart.
+- If you want to know how much you know, you must spend at least 30-50 hours on one mind map.
+If you can make time, realizing you’re already smart is a worthy pursuit.

 2. 10 new ideas a day.
 Have you ever heard this expression

 An apple a day keeps the doctor away?
-If you did, here is another expression – 10 new ideas a day keeps rusting away?
-Meaning if you invest your time to generate 10 new ideas a day, you will never rust and dust.
+If you did, here is another expression – 10 new ideas a day keeps rusting away.
+If you invest your time to generate 10 new ideas a day, you will never rust and dust.
 Instead, you will get better.
 The obvious question would be – Why do that?
 Simply because ideas change worlds.
 If you are reading this article right now, do you know why you are reading it?
 Because you are searching for ideas

 to help you become smarter in your career.
 Follow the process to get 10 news ideas each day without any hassle –

-- Make the structure of coming up with new ideas so easy that you can’t give any excuse.
+- Make the structure of developing new ideas so easy that you can’t give any excuse.

 - Do it first thing after freshening up.
 Yes, everything else can wait.

 - Buy a separate diary or notebook for recording new ideas every day.
-Mention the date and under that date write down 10 new ideas.
+Mention the date, and write down 10 new ideas under that date.

-- Now if you can do the maths, you would see that getting 10 new ideas a day will help you generate 3650 new ideas a year.
+- Now if you can do the maths, you will see that getting 10 new ideas daily will help you generate 3650 new ideas yearly.